 With its steep cliffs, Sorrento doesn’t have a beach as such, but down along the waterfront there are piers jutting out into the water where you can swim or sunbathe during the summer months.
 Most are owned by hotels or restaurants so you might have to buy a drink or hire a deckchair to bag a prime spot.
 But there are a few patches of sand in between where you can dip your feet in the Bay of Naples, or if you walk around the headland there’s a sandier stretch in the quieter bay at Marina Grande.
 To get down to the seafront there’s a road down to the harbour from Piazza Tasso, and if you don’t fancy the climb back up then there’s a lift cut into the rocks that will carry you back up to the top for €1.

 Watch the sun set

 Sorrento’s cliffside setting is one of its biggest charms.
 And when the sun starts to go down, the bustle of Sorrentine life halts for a few minutes as people gather along the cliffside to watch the sky turn red and the sun dip into the sea.
 Head to the Villa Communale Park for a great view across the bay towards Vesuvius.
 There’s often a busker to provide some musical accompaniment as well as a small cafe.
 Or if you prefer your sunset with a glass of prosecco, head to the terrace at the swanky Bellvue Sirene hotel.
-The hotel is built on the remains of a Roman Villa and its five-star rooms will set you back €450, but for a taste of luxury on a budget you can stop off for drinks on their terrace bar.
+The hotel is built on the remains of a Roman villa and its five-star rooms will set you back €450, but if you want a taste of luxury on a budget then non-guests can also stop by for drinks in their terrace bar.

 Feast on local produce